Alan123alan/overthewire/natas/level16_natas17.md

 #parent grep takes qPazSJBmrmU7UQJv17MHk1PGC4DxZMEP as pattern
 grep -i $(grep -e qPazSJBmrmU7UQJv17MHk1PGC4DxZMEP level13_natas14.md) level14_natas15.md #outputs: - Password: qPazSJBmrmU7UQJv17MHk1PGC4DxZMEP
 ```
+##### Notes(testing overthewire natas16 page behavior)

+When the grep command substitution retrieves a result it will supposedly be the whole password and then the parent pattern won't find the password pattern in the grepped file, showing as a result an empty output.
+On the other hand if grep command substitution returns nothing then the parent grep will grep for "" pattern and as a result it will show all the words contained in grepped file.

+In other words:
+- if grep command substitution returns the password output is empty
+- if grep command substitution returns nothing output is the file contents

+With this we can extract the password by checking only if output is empty, to make the check easier add
+a word that is confirmed to be in the dictionary file and that only retrieves itself when matched by grep.

+Word chosen: Englishing.

 Sometimes the outer grep chokes, [here](https://unix.stackexchange.com/questions/700725/how-to-grep-the-results-plural-of-another-command) is a stack exchange question about using command substitution nested in a grep.